emmamumf565/Programming2/README.md

 The dataset contains data on patients (identified by 'personId' numbers 1-100 with age and sex data provided) with information on whether they had experienced a certain factor in the prior year and then some predicted risks of certain diseases.

-The folder 'Data_files' contains the raw data and all manipulated data
+patient_risk_profiles is the raw dataset I chose.

-The file 'Data_manipulation.py' contains the initial dataset and the code to transform it into more easily handled data.
+The file 'Read_data.ipynb' contains the initial dataset and the code to transform it into more easily handled data files.
+Please run this file first as it will save some csv files which will be required for the subsequent data manipulation code.

-Each subsequent visualisation_n.py file contains the code for a different visualisation/plot
+Each subsequent visualisation_#.py file contains the code for a different visualisation/plot.
+These are designed to be read in order